-AR5211 - ENVIRONMENT OPTIMIZATION SYSTEMS & DESIGN STRATEGIES
+AR5211 - ENVIRONMENT OPTIMIZATION SYSTEMS & DESIGN STRATEGIES Credits: 3 Schedule: 3 hours weekly [Lecture (3)]

 This course will review systems design for environmental quality and its impact on occupant wellness, performance, and productivity.
 Covering both passive and active systems & design strategies, this course will take a deep dive into the research that promotes more productive environments and healthier spaces.
 This will include optimizing indoor air quality, thermal comfort, circadian lighting, and more to create high performing buildings.
 The course will also reflect on the synergies of systems & design strategies as it relates to energy, spatial requirements, cost, and constructability to provide more holistic and integrated solutions.